,

 Our Curriculum

 We are committed to developing effective communication skills for all children.
 Our continuous provision is rich in opportunities to talk and intereact with others, and adults model speaking, listening and effective interactions at every posssible opportunity.
-We have a number of programs and interventions to support SLC skills, and should we become concerned, we will speak to parents and arrange a referral where appropriate.
+We have a number of programs and interventions to support communication and language skills, and should we become concerned, we will speak to parents and arrange a referral where appropriate.

 Please click here for more information about speech, langauge and communication, and expectations for different age groups.